karinazz/karinazz/README.md

 ###

 <p align="center">I am a Data Science engineer and a Web Developer with a keen interest in creating web applications.
 I develop applications using Python and Django, as well as JavaScript and React.
-I enjoy challenges, so I am currently learning JAVA.
-I am currently studying and expanding my knowledge in the fields of Machine Learning and AI.
+I am currently learning JAVA, studying and expanding my knowledge in the fields of Machine Learning and AI.
 Additionally, I am pursuing postgraduate studies in Fullstack Development.</p>

 ###